kyeap/tutorial-api-client/README.md

 		- You can use these commands copy-paste. **NOTE:** On Windows you need to substitute the single quotes by double quotes.
 Your user credentials are included in the argument `--header 'Authorization: Basic <basic auth encrypted user credentials>'`.

 ## MATLAB `webread`
-MATLAB contains the `webread` function which allows to interact with http APIs.
+MATLAB contains the `webread` function which allows MATLAB? to interact with http APIs.
 This tutorial gives a functional example of how to use webread to import time series to MATLAB by interacting with the aedifion API.
 1. Download the two MATLAB files (resample.m and queryTimeseriesAedifion.m).
 2. Parametrize the variables in the resampling.m file.
 Example values are given in the comments of the script.
 3. Run the script.